mrhopkins/GifTastic/README.md

 https://mrhopkins.github.io/GifTastic

-### Overview
+In this assignment...

-In this assignment, you'll use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
+, you'll use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
 To finish this task, you must call the GIPHY API and use JavaScript and jQuery to change the HTML of your site.

 When the user clicks on a button, the page should grab 10 static, non-animated gif images from the GIPHY API and place them on the page.